Miss Helen Sutherland

 Domains

-I am currently the Course Leader for the PGCE Birth to Five with Early Years Teacher Status where I have designed, developed, and implemented a phased curriculum and range of assessment opportunities to support the students' attainment of the Early Years Teacher Status.
-One being an enrichment activity of short-term international visits to Sweden to provide students with an alternative international perspective on early years provision.
+As Course Leader for the PGCE Birth to Five with Early Years Teacher Status, I have developed an innovative phased curriculum and assessment strategies, including enrichment activities, such as short-term international visits to Sweden, offering students alternative perspectives on Early Years provision.

 Course director